cheginit/til/web-service/netrc.md

 # Setup `netrc` for using EarthData

-Some web services, such as [EarthData](https://earthdata.nasa.gov/), require user registration and personal token for accessing their database.
+Some web services, such as [EarthData](https://earthdata.nasa.gov/), require user registration and personal token for giving access their database.
 The following snippet creates a `~/.netrc` file based on the provided user and pass for a given URS.

 ```python